Where to begin with Guillermo del Toro

 Even his epic giant-robots-vs-giant-Godzilla-esque-lizards extravaganza, Pacific Rim (2013), is so big-hearted and fleet-footed that it shows up the woeful Transformers franchise for the leering, lumbering junk it is.

-His new film, Nightmare Alley, based on William Lindsay Gresham’s poetic pulp 1946 novel and the Tyrone Power-starring 1947 movie adaptation, foregrounds charlatans Bradley Cooper and Cate Blanchett, whose mind-reading illusion schemes are a con trick.
+His 2021 film Nightmare Alley, based on William Lindsay Gresham’s poetic pulp 1946 novel and the Tyrone Power-starring 1947 movie adaptation, foregrounds charlatans Bradley Cooper and Cate Blanchett, whose mind-reading illusion schemes are a con trick.
 On one hand it’s a departure for a filmmaker who so earnestly and fervently offers his audiences real enchantment.
 Yet it’s also pure Guillermo del Toro, the work of a true believer and practitioner in the lure and lore of cinema.

 Where not to start